goshacmd/redux-typed-saga/README.md

   To work around that, `take` instead accepts a matcher function, that takes in an `Action`, and maybe returns some type `A`, which is usually:

   1. a type of single action, or
-  2. a disjoing union type, if you're matching several actions
+  2. a disjoint union type, if you're matching several actions

   If `null` is returned, the action is not matched, and we're waiting for other actions.